ReganRyanNZ/songbase/README.md

 - If pressing the home button takes a second, the user might press it twice... and end up in the book selection page.
 We should block the book navigation for ~500ms after pressing the home navigation

-### Book and language navigation

-- [done]The bottom left corner is free, we can add a globe icon to show links to other languages and a book icon to show links to books
-- [done]How does a song know it has other languages?
-An array of index links for each song.
-I think that's better than a "central" song with all the links
-- [done]Could just have one icon that triggers a display of both book refs and other lang refs
-- [done]Current languages are:
-  - English
-  - French
-  - Spanish
-  - Portuguese
-- [done]Link all the hymnal indexes
-- [done]Send language links over api
-- [done]Display in song, click to go to the other song
-- [done]Pretty UI
-- [done]Add a field in admin to link songs from other languages
-- [done]If a song is deleted, how will the links be updated?
-If a link is deleted, what about its inverse?
-- [done]Make model tests for adding/removing song links, and deleting a linked song
-- Put all songs into state, so we can click to songs that the index doesn't show (e.g. unticked languages)

 ### PWA stops admin working

 - The login/Oauth system redirect tries to open the app instead of the browser